Get Better Results

 Effective leaders need emotional intelligence.

-Effective leaders get work done through other people.
+Effective leaders have to get work done through other people.
 They create psychological safety, support and empathize with team members to inspire and motivate people to do their best and work hard to achieving common goals.

-Emotional intelligence is Essential to Getting Results
+Emotional Intelligence is Essential to Getting Results

 There are five emotional intelligence competencies that consistently show up in effective leaders.